espressif/esp-idf/docs/en/get-started/get-started-wrover-kit.rst

 Initial Setup
 ^^^^^^^^^^^^^

 Select the source of power supply for the board by setting jumper JP7.
-The options are either USB port or an external power supply.
-For this application selection of USB port is sufficient.
+The options are either **USB** port or an external **5V Input**.
+For this application, the selection of the ​USB port is sufficient.
 Enable UART communication by installing jumpers on JP2.
 Both selections are shown in table below.

 +----------------------+----------------------+
 | Power up             | Enable UART          |